Closed adoption: Legal matters

 For searches involving a confidential intermediary, the intermediary initiates obtaining the court order and is reimbursed for doing so.
 However, once the court grants this, it is still confidential information to everyone else until the other party agrees otherwise.
 (See the previous section.)

 Many states, though, still keep this information sealed even after the adoptee and the birth parents agree to know and contact each other.
 A second court order would be required to have this information unsealed permanently.
 This is well beyond the scope of the initial search, and what is covered by the payment to the intermediary.
-Should an adoptee subsequently lose his or her unamended birth certificate, a court order may be required to obtain another one (even if a photocopy is submitted).
+Should an adoptee subsequently lose their unamended birth certificate, a court order may be required to obtain another one (even if a photocopy is submitted).

-The probate laws of most states in the U.S. prohibit an adoptee from automatically inheriting from his or her birth parents.
+The probate laws of most states in the U.S. prohibit an adoptee from automatically inheriting from their birth parents.
 This applies regardless of whether or not the birth father participated in or agreed to the adoption.
-Had the adoption not have taken place, any son or daughter would be an heir upon his or her father's death—regardless of who his childhood caretakers were.
+Had the adoption not have taken place, any adoptee would be an heir upon their father's death—regardless of who their childhood caretakers were.
 There can be additional complications if the birth father has subsequently moved to another state.
-Should a birth parent include an "unknown" adoptee in his or her will, the probate court has no obligation to fulfill this type of request, while "known" adoptees may have the same status as non-family members.
+Should a birth parent include an "unknown" adoptee in their will, the probate court has no obligation to fulfill this type of request, while "known" adoptees may have the same status as non-family members.
 However, there is some variation in probate laws from one state to another.